nicolaei/master/docs/thesis/source/04_strategies_and_methods.md

 ----------

 In addition to changing up the strategies, there are also a few parameters that can be changed within every strategy for more optimal results.

-These parameters might be set adaptively or statically, depending on the operator's wish.
+These parameters might be set adaptively or statically, depending on the operator's wishes.

-Based on previous research, the following parameters are the most impactfull when it comes to time and accuracy.
-In addition to this, I assume that these will have some sort of impact on a client's goodput.
+Based on previous research ([@APDiscovery] [@ProactiveScan] [@SelectingScanningParameters]), the following parameters are the most impactfull when it comes to time and accuracy.
+In addition to this, it's reasonable to assume that these will have some sort of impact on a client's goodput.

  *  *Minimum number of scans*: How many scans (of the whole channel sequence) should be performed before the scan is finished.